sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 These expectations are more restrictive than the ones we had before.
 We now expect the SAP mock to have its `send` method invoked precisely three times (for any given `Invoice`).
 We then expect the `send` method to called once for the `mauricio` invoice, once for the `steve` invoice, and once for the `arie` invoice.
 We point the reader to Mockito's manual for more details on how to configure expectations.

-> You might be asking yourself now: _Why did you not put this new SAP u inside of the
+> You might be asking yourself now: _Why did you not put this new SAP inside of the
 > existing `InvoiceFilter` class_?
 >
 > If we were do it, the `lowValueInvoices` method would then be both a "command" and a "query".